Arithmetic Chern-Simons theory with real places: Introduction

-In section 5, \cite{ACST}, the authors used the decomposition formula to construct infinitely many totally imaginary number fields $F$ in which the action $CS_c([\rho])$ is non-zero for some $c$ and $\rho$ when $n=2$ and the gauge group $A$ is $\Z/2\Z, \Z/2\Z \times \Z/2\Z,$ or the symmetric group $S_4$.
-We provide the analogues of those examples for the totally real case.
+In Section 5, \cite{ACST}, the authors used the decomposition formula to construct infinitely many totally imaginary number fields $F$ in which the action $CS_c([\rho])$ is non-zero for some $c$ and $\rho$ when $n=2$ and the gauge group $A$ is $\Z/2\Z, \Z/2\Z \times \Z/2\Z,$ or the symmetric group $S_4$.
+We provide analogues of those examples for the totally real case.

-In section 6, \cite{ACST}, they showed non-solvability of a certain case of the embedding problem (biquadratic fields are involved) based on non-vanishing (\cite[Theorem 6.2]{ACST}) of arithmetic Chern-Simons action with the gauge group $V_4$, the Klein four group.
+In Section 6, \cite{ACST}, they showed non-solvability of a certain case of the embedding problem (biquadratic fields are involved) based on non-vanishing (\cite[Theorem 6.2]{ACST}) of the arithmetic Chern-Simons action with gauge group $V_4$, the Klein four group.
 Unfortunately, such an arithmetic application is not available in our case with totally real fields.

-The example of non-vanishing of $CS_c([\rho])$ for the case $n > 2$ but with the abelian cyclic gauge group $A=\Z/n\Z$ was first provided by the work of F. M. Bleher, T. Chinburg, R. Greenberg, M. Kakde, G. Pappas and M. J. Taylor, in \cite{BCG}.
-When $A=\Z/n\Z$ for any $n\geq 2$, for a particular choice of $c$ they found an infinitely many totally imaginary number fields $F$ and representations $\rho$ such that $CS_c([\rho]) \neq 0$ (see \cite[Theorem 1.2]{BCG}).
-We prove that there is a simple twisting argument (see Lemma \ref{lem4b} and Theorem \ref{thm4c}) to provide infinitely many totally imaginary number fields $F$ such that $CS_c([\rho]) \neq 0$ for some $\rho$ and $c$, when the gauge group is $A=G \rtimes \Z/n \Z$ (the semidirect product of some finite group $G$ by $\Z/n \Z$) for any $n\geq 2$.
-For instance, we will give examples of non-vanishing arithmetic Chern-Simons action (see Example \ref{ex4e}) where the gauge group is the general linear group $\GL(r, \mathbb{F}_p)$ over a finite field $\mathbb{F}_p$ ($r \geq 2$) and $n=p-1$.
+An example of non-vanishing of $CS_c([\rho])$ for the case $n > 2$ but with the abelian cyclic gauge group $A=\Z/n\Z$ was first provided by the work of F. M. Bleher, T. Chinburg, R. Greenberg, M. Kakde, G. Pappas and M. J. Taylor, in \cite{BCG}.
+When $A=\Z/n\Z$ for any $n\geq 2$, they found infinitely many totally imaginary number fields $F$ and representations $\rho$ such that $CS_c([\rho]) \neq 0$ for a choice of $c$ (see \cite[Theorem 1.2]{BCG}).
+Here we prove that there are infinitely many totally imaginary number fields $F$ such that $CS_c([\rho]) \neq 0$ for some $\rho$ and $c$, when the gauge group is $A=G \rtimes \Z/n \Z$ (the semidirect product of some finite group $G$ by $\Z/n \Z$) for any $n\geq 2$ (See Lemma \ref{lem4b} and Theorem \ref{thm4c}.)
+For instance, we will give examples of non-vanishing arithmetic Chern-Simons action (see Example \ref{ex4e}) where the gauge group is the general linear group $\GL(r, \mathbb{F}_p)$ over the finite field $\mathbb{F}_p$ ($r \geq 2$) and $n=p-1$.

 There exists the method of Zink \cite{ZINK} and Conrad-Masullo \cite{CM} of generalizing the \'etale cohomology of $X=\Spec(\mathcal{O}_F)$ for totally imaginary number fields $F$, which was studied by Mazur \cite{MAZ}, to arbitrary number fields.
 This provides an alternative way of defining the arithmetic classical Chern-Simons action.
 In the appendix, we add such a viewpoint.
 Note that the approach based on cohomology with compact support has a benefit of providing a natural framework to prove the decomposition formula.